 Great things are happening within today’s DAR!
 With the approaching 250th anniversary of our nation, there is a renewed sense of shared purpose within our vibrant and forward-thinking organization.
 We hope that you will want to be a part of it!
 Activities are as varied as the chapters themselves.
-Below are chapters engaged in activities within their own communities.
-To learn more, please visit the Community Service/Education, Patriotism and Historic Preservation sections of this website.
+Below are chapters engaged in activities within their communities.
+To learn more, please visit the community service, education, patriotism, and historic preservation sections of this website.

 The Project Patriot Committee collects supplies to send to Connecticut service members deployed overseas.

-Members of the Sarah Riggs Humphreys-Mary Silliman Chapter NSDAR dressed in period costume to give a Flag Day presentation at the Shelton Community Center.
+Members of the Sarah Riggs Humphreys-Mary Silliman Chapter, NSDAR, dressed in period costumes to give a Flag Day presentation at the Shelton Community Center.

-Members of the Sarah Riggs Humphreys-Mary Silliman Chapter NSDAR crafted valentines to show their affection and appreciation to veterans.
-The valentines are delivered to the VA Hospital in West Haven, Connecticut, West Haven Campus.
+Members of the Sarah Riggs Humphreys-Mary Silliman Chapter, NSDAR, crafted valentines to show their affection and appreciation to veterans.
+The valentines are delivered to the Veterans Administration (VA) Hospital in West Haven, Connecticut, West Haven Campus.

-The Wadsworth Chapter NSDAR in Middletown, Connecticut, spent many hours clearing debris from the Old North Burying Ground.
-Gravestones of Revolutionary War soldiers were then raised and reassembled using preservation protocol.
+The Wadsworth Chapter, NSDAR, in Middletown, Connecticut, spent many hours clearing debris from the Old North Burying Ground.
+Gravestones of American Revolutionary War soldiers were then raised and reassembled using preservation protocol.

 Hundreds of fans gather for this multi-day event held in Kent, Connecticut.
 Kent and the neighboring town of Washington are the inspiration for Stars Hollow, the show’s close-knit community with many quirky traits.
 Members presented the “real DAR” in contrast to how it is portrayed on the show.

-Hundreds of local citizens gather, including the local DAR chapter to remember and thank veterans of every era by placing a U.S. flag by their gravestone.
+Hundreds of local citizens gather, including the local DAR chapter, to remember and thank veterans of every era by placing a U.S. flag on their gravestones.